gregid/standard-resource/docs/api-reference/store.md

 #### Notes

 * You should use `getResources` and `getGroup` instead of `getState` within your application.
-  They are typically more convenient to use compared with `getState`. `getState` should be used for serializing your store in a universal app, or for persisting user state between sessions.
+  They are typically more convenient to use than `getState`. `getState` should be used for serializing your store in a universal app, or for persisting user state between sessions.